 The gamut of porcelain tiles is undoubtedly vast, and the types available, particularly from Italy and Spain, are continually increasing.
-Often, we utilise tiles due to a site limitation, where an 8mm profile forms a solution to a restricted sub-base.
+Often, we utilise tiles due to site limitations, where an 8mm profile forms a solution to a restricted sub-base.
 Tiles mimic natural stone well, and define a multitude of technical advantages, since grouting can be matched to the surface, ongoing maintenance is low, reversion of colour minimal and slip resistance predominantly excellent.
-When designing penthouse gardens, where structural weight is occasionally limited, porcelain tiles are exceptionally practical by contributing a comprehensive array of modern sizes, natural finishes, consistent thickness calibration, reduced densities and minimised haulage.
+When designing penthouse gardens, where structural weight is occasionally limited, porcelain tiles are exceptionally practical by contributing a comprehensive array of sizes, natural finishes, consistent thickness calibration, reduced densities and minimised haulage.
 As scores of London homes feature tiled floors, we galvanise indoor-outdoor flow by matching frost-resistant tiles with their interior equivalents.

 European slate is largely imported from Spain, though many beautiful variations originate in Brazil, Portugal and South Africa.
 We specify slate for countertops, water features and coping, yet mainly as paving surfaces.
 A robust material, slate can be specified in narrow bands, optimal in areas where we require dynamic detail, such as pathways.
 Quarried in slim profiles, slate's solidity enables large slabs to be formed at mere 30mm height, and this valuable attribute sustains efficient transport, on-site storage space and labour management.

 This grainy, igneous construction stone, fashioned into a myriad of kitchen countertops, isn't as beautiful as sandstone, yet consistently handy.
 Granite in the West is often associated with corporate plazas, airport foyers and private driveways, yet in Japan, white, grey, pink and black granite stones are integrated homogeneously into spiritual compositions in temple, memorial, public and residential gardens.
 By utilising the material's resilience and multitude of finishes, colours and textures, we create meaningful contemporary gardens and urban roof terraces which sustain distinctly low maintenance routines.